-Children’s Health Publishing with a difference.
+Innovative Children’s Health Publishing.
 We are Gail and Mick.
 We are a paediatric nurse and doctor team.
-We are also parents to three little girls.
+We want to help you to communicate with your paediatric patients and their families.

 We aim to solve the problems that we have encountered both as health care professionals and parents: